-Abdul Khaliq (late) also known as the bird of Asia (Parinda e Asia) came from a small village of Chakwal to set a record in sprint racing and got this title from the Indian Prime Minister Jawaharlal Nehru.
-He dubbed him “the flying bird of Asia” upon winning a gold medal for 100m and a silver medal for 4×100 rally race.
+Abdul Khaliq (late), also known as the bird of Asia (Parinda e Asia) came from a small village of Chakwal to set a record in sprint racing and got this title from the Indian Prime Minister Jawaharlal Nehru.
+He dubbed him “the flying bird of Asia” upon winning a gold medal for 100m and a silver medal for the 4×100 rally race.

-After father, Muhammad Ijaz is on breaking records and eager to make a name like his father.
+After his father, Muhammad Ijaz is on breaking records and eager to make a name like his father.
 He had been thinking of something unique in games to set an example in this entire world.
 While thinking of something, he thought of choosing a game that has been played and liked by our Holy Prophet (PBUH), ARCHERY.
-A few days back he gave a proposal to the Secretary of archery federation for blind archery, upon which he got mocked down for supporting and thinking about blind people- irony of our society.
+A few days back, he gave a proposal to the Secretary of the archery federation for blind archery, upon which he got mocked for supporting and thinking about blind people- the irony of our society.
 A person on his own cannot do anything without any experience or strategies.